avranju/christ-blog/content/posts/why-suffering.md

 ## Rage against suffering

 Am I then glorifying suffering?
 Is suffering intrinsically good?
-No. I would rather that we bring it to God.
+No. But I would rather that we bring it to God.
 I would rather that while accepting that we are utterly deserving of it, we still bring it to our creator in our deep anguish.
-Instead of growing bitter let suffering move us closer to Him and truly we see that He is with us through it and even partakes of it.
+Instead of growing bitter let suffering move us closer to Him and truly, we see that He is with us through it and even partakes of it.

 The book of Psalms is rife with passages full of raw emotion and anguish brought